 I tend to look at including (for example) grated or pureed vegetables in a meal as ‘boosting’ the nutritional potential, flavour and texture of a meal rather than ‘hiding’ it.
 But for arguments sake in this post, we’ll call it ‘hiding.’

 How to hide and at the same time, develop a love of whole foods

 So as well as ‘hiding’ food, there are a few important things I’d strongly encourage you to consider:

-- Firstly, you might have a number of vegetables ‘hidden’ in that casserole or Bolognese, but I’d strongly encourage you to also present them (or other veggies) on the same plate in their ‘whole’ or a recognisable form.
+- Firstly, you might have a number of vegetables ‘hidden’ in that Bolognese, but I’d strongly encourage you to also present them (or other veggies) on the same plate in their ‘whole’ or a recognisable form.
 The purpose of this is if you don’t serve ‘obvious’ veggies, you are ultimately saying that it’s okay to eat a meal without vegetables and this definitely doesn’t serve them well in creating healthy eating habits for the future.

 - So always hedge your bets if dealing with a fussy kid by hiding and serving veggies on the first plate you serve.
 If they do eat some or all of the whole form you can congratulate them, reward them if you like and feel satisfied that they have had a really great meal and you are building a fantastic food appreciation and healthy future.